CoBrALab/minc-bpipe-library/README.md

 # Library of bpipe functions for processing minc files
 ====================================================

 `minc-bpipe-library` provides a set of chainable minc file processing functions to (pre)process data.
 At the moment is our star preprocessing pipeline.
-By default it will perform: N4correction, Cutneck, Head and Brain masks (using BEAST) and registration to MNI (using ANTs).
+By default it will perform: Clean and Center, N4correction Simple, Cutneck, Head and Brain masks (using BEAST) and linear registration to MNI.
+Check the `minc-library.bpipe` file for details on each step.

 To run in any computer it requires [http://www.bic.mni.mcgill.ca/ServicesSoftware/ServicesSoftwareMincToolKit](http://www.bic.mni.mcgill.ca/ServicesSoftware/ServicesSoftwareMincToolKit), [https://github.com/ssadedin/bpipe/](https://github.com/ssadedin/bpipe/) and gnu-parallel.